cylab-tw/mainecoon/README.md

 ## Installation

 Before starting, ensure you have configured the environment variables as needed.
-See the [Configuration](#configuration) section for more information.
+See the [DICOMweb Server Configuration](#DICOMweb Server Configuration) section for more information.

 ### Docker